 Editor of the Maryland Psychologist: Rebecca Resnik, Psy.D.

 Overview: The Communications Committee oversees internal and external communication projects of the association.
 Such projects include the monthly InPSYder enewsletter, weekly email blasts to the membership and the MPA website.
+The Committee also monitors the MPA listserv.

 This committee includes the Public Education Committee, which is a separate committee that does not have a board seat.
 The Communications Chair is a voting member of the Board of Directors.